 After you’re fully asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.
 You will also have a urinary (Foley®) catheter placed to drain urine from your bladder.
 Your breathing tube is usually taken out while you’re still in the operating room.Back to top

 After Your Surgery

-When you wake up, you will be in the Post-Anesthesia Care Unit (PACU).
-Most people stay in the PACU overnight for observation.
+When you wake up after your surgery, you will be in the Post-Anesthesia Care Unit (PACU).

 You will have many drains, pouches, and bandages on your abdomen (see Figure 3).
 They may include:

-- A Jackson-Pratt® drain (JP drain) to drain fluid from around an incision or wound.
+- One or 2 Jackson-Pratt® drains (JP drains) to drain fluid from around an incision or wound.
 The drain is taken out when the incision stops draining.

-- A pouch on your stoma to collect stool.
+- A colostomy pouch on your stoma to collect stool (poop).

 - An IV line to give you fluids.